 The good news is that like your original reverse mortgage, the new loan also has “non-recourse” protection.
 This means that if the loan balance grows larger than your home value, and the home is sold to repay the loan, neither you nor your heirs will have to pay more than the home is worth.
 Insurance will cover the difference, as long as the home sells for at least 95 percent of the appraised value.

 Loan fees.
 Refinancing a reverse mortgage usually means paying closing costs and other fees, which can include origination, appraisal, and title insurance fees, mortgage insurance premiums and more.
 These fees can add up, so make sure that the benefits you get from refinancing add up to significantly more over time.

 Don’t want to refinance?
 You may be able to modify your current reverse mortgage.
 For example, you can choose to adjust how you receive the proceeds.
 You can choose monthly payments for the rest of your life, monthly payments for a fixed period of time, open a line of credit*, or any combination of these.
 It’s important to remember that this would not, however, change the interest rate or the total amount of equity you can draw out.
 To do those things, you’d need to refinance.

-In the end, a reverse mortgage refinancing decision requires adding up the numbers and making sure they come out significantly in your favor.
-But it also depends on what your retirement goals are; maybe you want to pay less interest, have more retirement income to pay living expenses or debts, or make sure your spouse is on the loan so they can remain in the house and continue to receive the proceeds if something happens to you.
-If refinancing can help you meet those goals, it may be the opportunity you’ve been waiting for.
+A reverse mortgage refinancing decision requires adding up the numbers, and making sure they come out significantly in your favor.
+But it also depends on what your retirement goals are: maybe you want to pay less interest.
+Have more retirement funds to pay living expenses or debts.
+Or make sure your spouse is on the loan, so they can remain in the house and continue to receive the proceeds if something happens to you.
+If refinancing can help you meet these goals, it may be the opportunity you’ve been waiting for.

 Interested in refinancing?
 Have more questions?